 Case Study: The International Consultant

 Consider an international consultant, Ms. Rossi, who spends six months working on projects in various countries, including three months in Italy.
 Her family resides in London, where she owns a flat and maintains bank accounts.
 While she spends a significant amount of time in Italy, her center of vital interests arguably lies in London due to her family ties and financial assets.
 In this scenario, Ms. Rossi might not be considered a tax resident in Italy based on the 183-day rule.
 However, if she declares her domicile in Italy, she could inadvertently trigger tax residency, subjecting her worldwide income to Italian taxation.
-Consulting with a tax advisor would be crucial for Ms. Rossi to navigate this situation and determine her tax residency status.
+Consulting with a tax or financial advisor would be crucial for Ms. Rossi to navigate this situation and determine her tax residency status.

 Historical Context